FusionAuth/security-scripts/README.md

     * `public_key` - The RSA public key of the user
   * `node['security_guide']['monit']['alert_email]` - The email address where Monit alerts are sent

-In addition to the required attributes, the Chef recipe also takes these optional attributes:
+In addition to the required attributes, the Chef Cookbook also takes these optional attributes:

   * `node['security_guide']['sudo_group']` - The name of the group that grants a user sudo access (defaults to `sudo`)
   * `node['security_guide']['monit']['email_server']` - The name of the SMTP server Monit uses to send emails (defaults to `localhost`)